alvarlagerlof/next-banner/README.md

 Create a folder called `_ogimage` in your `/pages` folder.
 Then create a file called default.js there.

 An example of a layout file looks like this.
-Notice the fixed height and width.
+Notice the position and size.

 ```jsx
 export default function Default() {